santisq/PSCompression/README.md

 Similar capabilities as
 [`Compress-Archive`](docs/en-US/https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.archive/compress-archive?view=powershell-7.2)
-and overcomes a few issues with the built-in cmdlet.
+and overcomes a few issues with the built-in cmdlet (2 GB limit and more).

 </td>
 </tr>